Album Review: The Greyboy Allstars with Fred Wesley — West Coast Boogaloo

 The Greyboy Allstars have a rich history.
-Funded more than 25 years ago, the soul jazz group came together originally to work as a backing band for DJ Greyboy, a major figure in the deep groove scene.
+Founded more than 25 years ago, the soul jazz group came together originally to work as a backing band for DJ Greyboy, a major figure in the deep groove scene.
 The band continues to this day – with nearly the same personnel as when it began – and released its sixth album, Como De Allstars, in June.
 That album (with vocals) is the group’s first release in some seven years, and now it’s joined by a vinyl reissue of its debut, West Coast Boogaloo.

 West Coast Boogaloo is notable not only as The Greyboy Allstars’ first album, but also because it features trombonist Fred Wesley on three of its eight cuts.
 Wesley, of course, is best known as a key member of James Brown’s band and as the leader of The J.B’s; he has also collaborated with and/or guested on albums by Maeco Parker, Parliament, George Benson, Bootsy Collins and others.